 Convincing the retailer to stock your products can be difficult where they are unwilling or unable to purchase stock because they don’t want to invest in a risk that may not sell.
 Consignment stock creates a shared risk – the supplier risks the capital investment that is associated with the stock, while the retailer risks setting aside retail space for the product.
 This effectively allows suppliers and retailers to ‘test the waters’ on a product without running the risk of a significant financial loss.
 It works out better for both parties to figure out what products sell best in which markets before investing more capital into them.

 A benefit for both the retailer and supplier when it comes to consignment inventory is that it generally reduces the lead-time on products.
 As it is in both the supplier and the retailer’s best interests to keep the inventory at a functioning level, it is usually replaced as soon as it is sold, eliminating any loss of business due to a lag time between goods.

 Is consignment stock for your business?

-Consignment stock is usually best applied with a particular type of product.
-Those products that are new and unproven, or expensive goods with unknown sales potential are prime examples.
+Consignment stock is usually best applied to a particular type of product.
+Those products that are new and unproven or expensive goods with unknown sales potential are prime examples.
 It may also be used constructively in the introduction of pre-existing product lines into new sales channels.
 The outcome is a combination of how confident both the supplier and the retailer are that the product will sell.